-A sessionScheduleOverride element is defined as a child of the serviceSchedule element.
-If present, the sessionScheduleOverride element indicates either the cancellation of the session occurrence, or schedule override, as follows:
+A sessionScheduleOverride object is defined as part of the serviceSchedule object.
+If present, the sessionScheduleOverride object indicates either the cancellation of the session occurrence, or schedule override, as follows:

-- If the @cancelled attribute (a child of sessionScheduleOverride element) is set to "true" or "1", then the transmission of the MBS Distribution Session identified by the index attribute (a child of sessionScheduleOverride element) is cancelled, and the MBS Client shall cancel any applicable repair and/or reception reporting for all objects belonging to that MBS Distribution Session.
+- If the cancelled property (a child of sessionScheduleOverride object) is set to "true" or "1", then the transmission of the MBS Distribution Session identified by the index attribute (a child of sessionScheduleOverride object) is cancelled, and the MBS Client shall cancel any applicable repair and/or reception reporting for all objects belonging to that MBS Distribution Session.

 If this session schedule-level cancellation indication in the updated schedule description is received after any of the associated objects have already been delivered, then any related repair or reception reporting for those objects (associated with their parent service(s)), either in progress or yet to occur, shall be aborted.

-- If the @cancelled attribute (a child of sessionScheduleOverride element) is set to "false" or "0" or is absent, then the start and stop time elements (children of sessionScheduleOverride element) shall override the nominal start and stop time of the transmission schedule of the session as identified by the @index attribute (a child of sessionScheduleOverride element).
+- If the cancelled property (a child of sessionScheduleOverride object) is set to "false" or "0" or is absent, then the start and stop time elements (children of sessionScheduleOverride object) shall override the nominal start and stop time of the transmission schedule of the session as identified by the index property (a child of sessionScheduleOverride object).

-The value of the @index attribute in the sessionScheduleOverride element corresponds to any of the value of the index element in the reoccurenceStartStopType in the sessionSchedule element.
+The value of the index property in the sessionScheduleOverride object corresponds to any of the value of the index key in the reoccurenceStartStopType in the sessionSchedule object.

 Schedule information received in the Schedule Description metadata unit shall take precedence over timing information that may have been received in the Session Description metadata unit (t and/or r lines in the SDP).

 5.2.8 MBS Object Repair Parameters metadata unit

-An Object Repair Parameters document for the object repair procedures may be delivered to MBS Clients:

-- Prior to the MBS Distribution Session becoming active, along with the MBS Distribution Session Description metadata unit (out of band of that session); or

-- in band within an MBS Distribution Session.

-The most recently delivered Object Repair Parameters document shall take priority, such that configuration parameters received prior to – and out-of-band of – the MBS Distribution Session they apply to are regarded as "initial defaults", and configuration parameters received during – and in band with – the MBS Distribution Session, override the earlier received parameters.
-Thus, a method to update parameters dynamically on a short timescale is provided but, as would be desirable where dynamics are minimal, is not mandatory.

-During the User Service Discovery/Announcement Procedure, the Object Repair Parameters document is clearly identified using a URI, to enable UE cross-referencing by the MBS Client of instance documents delivered in band and out of band.